sihyun-yu/Ogogada/ogogada-reports/DP6/ogogada.md

 - Sangmin Lee

 > I made History Page and Ranking page mainly.
-I also made description part of POS.
+I made all of the components in the History select page and Ranking select page such as, history table, back button, etc. I also made description part of POS.
 >
-> I have two big difficulties.
+> I have two big difficulties during this project.
 First is making UI of history page, and second is implementing timer.
+>
+> Because this project is my first web programming using react, I was confused everytime I try to add components in our project.
+At first, I didn't understand any concepts of components of react, and I don't know how to add some functions at table with semantic-ui-react.
+However, after I become familier with react, I can add some properties(such as, clickable, invert, etc.) and make it better than hard coded html table easily.
+>
+> Implementing timer was also a big problem to me.
+I can easily find timer source code, but it is hard to make it run automatically after POS page rendered, and stop automatically when user press "Submit" button at payment dialog.
+Since this is my first web programming with react, I don't know anything about 'componentDidMount'.
+After I spent some time for search the solution of this problem at google, I learn the life cycle of react component and can make timer start automatically.
+Make timer stop automatically is more difficult than make timer start.
+In our program, paymentDialog component and timer component are quite apart.
+Therefore to make interaction between those, it needs to use 'props'.
+But I don't know any concepts of parent and child interaction, so I studied more than 3 hours to get solution of this problem.
+Without these problems, I also have some troubles with fixing bugs.
+>
+> Through DP5 and DP6, I learn lots of implementation skills of web programming.
+I learn how to use React, and semantic-ui-react.
+I also learn how to deal with props.
+Moreover I got some tips to place components with .css.

 ### Studio Reflections